vim/vim/README.txt

 SPONSORING

-Fixing bugs and adding new features takes a lot of effort.
-For a few years Bram has attempted to do this next to a full-time job.
-During that time the todo list kept getting longer and longer.
+Fixing bugs and adding new features takes a lot of time and effort.
+To show your appreciation for the work and motivate Bram and others to continue working on Vim please send a donation.

-In order for Bram to support Vim properly he needs your help.
-Through your donations Bram will be able to have a part-time job and spend more time on fixing bugs and adding new features.
+Since Bram is back to a paid job the money will now be used to help children in Uganda.
+See runtime/doc/uganda.txt.
+But at the same time donations increase Bram's motivation to keep working on Vim!

 For the most recent information about sponsoring look on the Vim web site:

 	http://www.vim.org/sponsor/